-- To manage any of the servers registered in PVA, click its name in the leftmost column of the table. - To display a certain server from a long list of servers, click the Show Search link on top of the table, enter the name of the server and click the Search link; to have the list of the servers back, click Reset Results. - To stop managing a physical server via PVA, select its checkbox and click Unregister.

-• To add a new server to the list of the physical servers registered in PVA, click the Add button on the main toolbar.
+To manage any of the servers registered in PVA, click its name in the leftmost column of the table.

+- To display a certain server from a long list of servers, click the Show Search link on top of the table, enter the name of the server and click the Search link; to have the list of the servers back, click Reset Results. - To stop managing a physical server via PVA, select its checkbox and click Unregister. - To add a new server to the list of the physical servers registered in PVA, click the Add button on the main toolbar.

-Registering Physical Servers 22
+Registering Physical Servers 27

-Logging in to Physical Servers 23
+Logging in to Physical Servers

+Backing up and Restoring 4.6 Master Server 29

-Monitoring Physical Server Resources 24
+Monitoring Physical Server Resources 30

-Rebooting Physical Server 25
+Rebooting Physical Server 31

-Managing Parallels Licenses 26
+Managing Parallels Licenses